 Taking an Unbiased Approach

-When talking about cannabis addiction, it is crucial not to pack every cannabis user into the same category because in reality, the harmful effects that have been reported are likely not applicable to most cannabis users, especially those who consume cannabis in small medicinal doses.
+When talking about cannabis addiction, it is crucial not to pack every cannabis user into the same category because in reality, the harmful effects that have been reported are likely not applicable to most cannabis users, especially those who consume cannabis in small medicinal and recreational doses.